Ryan Kaine is on the hunt…

 Deep in the Amber Valley, twenty miles northwest of Derby, Chequer Way stood pretty much in the middle of nowhere, but Danny’s slow, overnight drive-by had shown him plenty.

 The security wall running along the front of the pretentiously named “Prentiss House” stretched out for a little over one hundred and fifty metres.
-The only gap in the brickwork allowed for a grand entrance, flanked by stone pillars that were crowned with prancing horses carved from white marble.
-Recessed from the road by a short gravel driveway, a pair of electrically-operated wrought iron gates protected the opening, defending the floodlit home from whatever rampaging hordes the owners most feared.
+The only gap in the brickwork allowed for a grand entrance, flanked by stone pillars that were crowned with prancing horses, carved from what looked like white marble.
+Recessed from the road by a short, gravel driveway, a pair of electrically operated, wrought-iron gates protected the opening, defending the floodlit home from whatever rampaging hordes the owners most feared.

-Behind the gates, Prentiss House—more a mansion than a working farmhouse—stood in all its glory.
+Behind the gates, Prentiss House—more private mansion than working farmhouse—stood in all its glory.
 Sandstone walls shone bright under the orange floodlights.
 Imposing and expensive.

 Pompous or what?